 - KI #5 and KI#2, The re-anchoring decision and procedures including conveying the "DNAI for next PDU session" to AMF as described in clause 6.12.2.2.

-NOTE: the coordination of DNS and the PSA of the PDU Session is performed by a new function LDNSR in other solutions for KI#1.
-This solution impacts that function and the impact on the 5GC NFs is conditioned by the decisions taken for all solutions in relation to LDNSR.

 - AMF:

 - KI#1, using SMF (set) information received from former SMF in the selection of the new SMF.